rigaya/NVEnc/Build.en.md

 ### 5. [Optional] Install AvisynthPlus
 AvisynthPlus is required only if you need AvisynthPlus(avs) reader support.

 Please go on to [7.
-Build NVEncC] if you don't need vpy reader.
+Build NVEncC] if you don't need avs reader.

 <details><summary>How to build AvisynthPlus</summary>